fotober

 Step 6: Master Photo Editing and Workflow Efficiency

-Professional studies indicate that post-processing typically takes 15-20 minutes per photo for quality results.
-Understanding color correction, exposure blending, and perspective correction is crucial for professional-quality images.
+Professional studies show that post-processing typically takes 15-20 minutes per photo for quality real estate photography results.
+Understanding color correction, exposure blending, and perspective correction is crucial for producing high-quality real estate photos.
 Top real estate photographers spend 30-40% of their time on post-processing work.
 Efficient editing workflows help maintain quick turnaround times without sacrificing quality.

 Essential editing skills include: